 How to get there

-Access to the trail is made by Canada da Fonte (path) from the Regional Road 1-1, in Serreta parish, and starts in an agricultural paved path located by the trail sign.
+Access to the trail is made by Canada da Fonte (path) from the Regional Road 1-1, in Serreta parish, and starts on a paved agricultural path by the trail sign.
 It is located about 21 kilometres, by road, from the centre of Angra do Heroísmo.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

-This trail passes through the Planalto Central e Costa Noroeste Protected Area and the Serra de Santa Bárbara e dos Mistérios Negros Nature Reserve.
+This short circular trail passes through the Planalto Central e Costa Noroeste Protected Area for the Management of Habitats or Species and the Serra de Santa Bárbara e dos Mistérios Negros Nature Reserve.

 During the trail, it is possible to observe very diverse vegetation, which includes endemic flora specimens.
 On about half the way of the trail is the Lagoinha, a small lagoon surrounded by a juniper forest.
 Another highlight is the Ribeira do Além (stream).

-Arriving at a dirt path, turn right until the end of this path, entering on a footpath until you find a second path, where you should turn right again.
-Further on, climb to Pico da Lagoinha (peak) and contemplate this small lagoon and the primitive vegetation that surrounds the entire peak.
+When you reach a dirt path, turn right until it ends, entering on a footpath until you find a second path, where you should turn right again.
+Further on, climb to Pico da Lagoinha (peak) and contemplate this small lagoon and the primitive vegetation surrounding the entire peak.
 On top of this volcanic cone, you can sight the parishes of Serreta, Raminho and Altares.

-Go down and retake the path on the left, enter a pasture that will lead to a path that runs alongside the Ribeira do Além (stream).
-Continue to a small viewpoint where you can enjoy some details of this water line.
-Continue the descent to enter a Cryptomeria japonica forest, and, further on, you will find a path flanked by Hydrangea macrophylla, an ornamental introduced species, leading to the end of the trail (starting point).
+Descend and retake the path on the left, and enter a pasture that will lead to a path that flanks the Ribeira do Além (stream).
+Continue to a small viewpoint where you can appreciate some details of this water line.
+Continue the descent to enter a Japanese Cedar (Cryptomeria japonica) forest, and further ahead, you will find a path flanked by Hydrangeas (Hydrangea macrophylla), an ornamental introduced species, leading to the end of the trail (starting point).